beetbox/beets/docs/plugins/aura.rst

 AURA is designed to separate the client and server functionality.
 This plugin provides the server but not the client, so unless you like looking at JSON you will need a separate client.
-Unfortunately there are no AURA clients yet (discounting the broken and outdated reference implementation).
+Currently the only client is `AURA Web Client`_.

 By default the API is served under http://127.0.0.1:8337/aura/.
 For example information about the track with an id of 3 can be obtained at